-OverviewWelfare states face many challenges in the contemporary world.
+Welfare states face many challenges in the contemporary world.
 This course takes a comparative approach by systematically analysing key fields to show how a variety of countries have identified and tackled problems of social policy.
-It starts with a consideration of theoretical frameworks but most of the course is directed at consideration of welfare issues in different countries and to specific topics: globalisation, migration, population ageing, disability, the cuts and so on.
-In this way, the student is provided with a systematic overview of some of the main areas in which international and national social policy agendas co evolve.
-It is intended for students of social policy, social work, and social sciences.
+It starts with a consideration of theoretical frameworks but most of the course is directed at consideration of welfare issues in different countries and to specific topics such as globalisation, migration, population ageing, disability and austerity measures.

-This module appears in:
+This module appears in the following module collections.

 Method of assessment

 Main assessment methods